Last Updated on

 - The best time to visit is from the month of November to January.
-You can expect mild temperature and low humidity during this time of the year.
+You can expect a mild temperature and low humidity during this time of the year.
 However, this is also the most crowded time of the year in Cambodia.

 - The Siem Reap International Airport is the closest airport to Angkor Wat.
-You can therefore take flights to that airport if you plan on visiting Cambodia to see the Angkor Wat.
+You can take flights to that airport if you plan on visiting Cambodia to see the Angkor Wat.